haziq-exe/optimum-intel/README.md

 The validation script includes a small forward pass of the model with a random image and accompanying text asking to describe the image.

 Finally, the script also tests the TTS components by passing a dummy tensor through the DVAE decoder.
 This verifies that the dimensionality reduction was applied correctly and that the new dimension sizes align with the compressed weight

+## Github Actions Validation

+I configured the workflow yml files of the tests coresponding to minicpmo model to run when commit is published to this branch (not in parallel to avoid HF rate limit).
+I also updated `test_exporters_cli.py` and `test_quantization.py` files so that the quantized layer number matches the compressed model.